 I recently heard of The Garage opening at Botanic Gardens Singapore, and I was intrigued by the two dining concept idea it has to offer — the first level is occupied by Bee’s Knees, a cafe-concept; while Botanico, a bistro-concept takes up the second floor.

 Botanico resides within a white colonial building with a long history that comes with it, and it is easily accessible by car or a short five minutes walk from Botanic Gardens MRT station.

-It aims to utilise natural produce and offers a seasonally driven menu; this means that Spanish chef Antonio Oviedo‘s menu is subject to constant change as he obtains better, fresher produce depending on the season.
+It aims to utilise natural produce and offers a seasonally driven menu; this means that head chef Sujatha Asokan‘s menu is subject to constant change as she obtains better, fresher produce depending on the season.